Tagline

 STS Cleaning Pigs

 • STS pigs are designed for aggressive cleaning and debris removal.
-Their cup design allows them to navigate fittings and wall changes while maintaining strong sealing pressure against the pipe wall.
+Their cup design allows them to navigate fittings and wall changes while maintaining a strong seal against the pipe wall.

 Advantage Cleaning & Batching Pigs